 Though the ACT Writing Test is an optional supplement to the exam, more and more colleges are recommending or requiring applicants take it.
 The writing test gives a single prompt and 30 minutes in which to complete it.
 You are asked to state your position on an issue, and you may adopt one or the other of the stances described in the prompt (your score will not be affected by your viewpoint).
 The Writing Test assesses your writing skills emphasized in your high school English classes and in entry-level college composition classes.

 In order to do well on the ACT, careful preparation is crucial.
-Find out what method works best for you in order to succeed, such as hiring a tutor who will teach you test-taking strategies or using practice tests.
+Find out what method works best for you in order to succeed, such as seeking a tutor who can teach you test-taking strategies or using ACT practice tests.
 Good luck!